Thermosiphon: Architecture

 In locations historically dominated by permafrost conditions, thermosiphons may be used to counter adverse geologic forces on the foundations of buildings, pipelines and other structures caused by the thawing of the permafrost.
 A study published in 2006 by oil giant ConocoPhillips reports that Alaska's permafrost, upon which much of the state's infrastructure is built, has degraded since 1982 amid record warm temperatures.
 According to the Alaska Climate Research Center at the University of Alaska Fairbanks, between 1949 and 2018 the average annual temperature in Alaska rose 4.0 degrees Fahrenheit, with an increase of 7.2 degrees Fahrenheit over the winter.

 Computing

 Thermosiphons are used for watercooling internal computer components, most commonly the processor.
 While any suitable liquid can be used, water is the easiest liquid to use in thermosiphon systems.
 Unlike traditional watercooling systems, thermosiphon systems do not rely on a pump but on convection for the movement of heated water (which may become vapour) from the components upwards to a heat exchanger.
 There the water is cooled and is ready to be recirculated.
-The most commonly used heat exchanger is a radiator, where air is blown actively through a fan system to condense the vapour to a liquid.
-The liquid is recirculated through the system, thus repeating the process.
+The most commonly used heat exchanger is a radiator, where fans actively blow air across an increased surface area to condense the vapour to a liquid.
+The denser liquid falls, thus recirculating through the system and repeating the process.
 No pump is required.
-The cycle of evaporation and condensation is driven by the difference in temperature.
+The cycle of evaporation and condensation is driven by the difference in temperature and gravity.